YidaZ/EC500_Heart_Health/README.md

        1.2 Compress the folder in .zip；

 #####Step 2
-       2.1 Sign up as a doctor;
+       2.1 Sign up and log in as a doctor;

-       2.2 Check your patients list;
+       2.2 Add existing patient to your patient list;

+       2.3 Choose the patient that you want to upload MRI images of

-       2.3 Upload the zip file
+       2.4 Choose the formatted zip file with that patient MRI images

-       2.4 Click the button and wait for the analysis result.
+       2.5 Click the "upload" button and wait for the analysis result.